be-green/ra-aggregation/readme.md

 # Suggestions and Concerns

-If you have thoughts, bugs, suggestions or additional sources please reach out to me at brice.c.green@gmail.com.
+If you have thoughts, bugs, suggestions or additional sources please post a note or reach out to me.